 Treatment for dyspraxia

-Although there is no cure for dyspraxia, there are therapies that can help you cope with your condition and be successful in your studies, work and home life, such as:
+There is no cure for dyspraxia but there are therapies that can help with daily living, such as:

 - occupational therapy – to help you find practical ways to remain independent and manage everyday tasks such as writing or preparing food